United Lincolnshire Hospitals NHS Trust cares for 18 Covid-19 patients in hospital

 United Lincolnshire Hospitals NHS Trust was caring for 18 coronavirus patients in hospital as of Wednesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on November 16 was down from 19 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on Nov-16 was down from 19 on the same day the previous week.

 There were 61 beds occupied by Covid-19 patients four weeks ago in United Lincolnshire Hospitals NHS Trust.